 What?
 Is she telling us not to cook?
 Dream on, kids.
 I am asking you to explore a new idea to add to your repertoire of healthy eating…raw cuisine.
-I know; I know, the weather is cooling and winter is soon upon us, but that doesn’t mean that eating fresh, raw food has to fall by the wayside.
-Even in the coldest, greyest days of winter, you need some crisp, vital, lively food.
+And there's no better time of year than summert to explore some of the finest crisp, vital, lively food that Mother Nature provides.

 When I became a vegetarian (about a thousand years ago), raw food meant just that, raw.
 We ate raw fruit and veggies and that was about it, with some sprouts and juice on the side for variety (she said, sarcastically).
 Now raw has become a ‘cuisine.’
 I rolled my eyes when it first came onto my radar screen.
 And as with many things in my life…from macrobiotics to running to raw foods…I have been forced to eat my words and explore yet another new (to me) and compelling idea.
 And the result, as usual, has been amazing.

 Now before you get your pressure cookers in a twist, I have not abandoned cooking or my wonderful vegan macrobiotic lifestyle.
 In fact, incorporating raw cuisine into my life has shown me how perfectly macrobiotics can work…for me.
 I can’t speak for anyone else.
 My own approach to eating has evolved so much that I question my personal wisdom on a daily basis.
 (By the way, when you stop questioning your personal wisdom, well…let’s not even go there.)